zuliani99/Geometric_3D_Computer_Vision_Project/README.md

 When all the frames have been processed, the remaining set of voxels define the volume occupied by the object.

 ## Video Data
-A package containing 4 different video sequences (plus the calibration) can be downloaded  at the following [URL](https://www.dais.unive.it/~bergamasco/teachingfiles/G3DCV2022/data.7z)
+A package containing 4 different video sequences (plus the calibration) can be downloaded  at the following [URL](https://www.dais.unive.it/~bergamasco/teachingfiles/G3DCV2022/data.7z).
+After having download the compressed folder extract it to the *data* directory.

 ## Poject Structure